trahxam/hepattn/src/hepattn/experiments/clic/README.md

     --trainer.precision 32-true
 ```

-Flags `--data.is_inference true` and `--trainer.precision 32-true` are important for correct evaluation of the model performance. \
+- Flags `--data.is_inference true` and `--trainer.precision 32-true` are important for correct evaluation of the model performance.
-**Don't forget to change the attention type to `torch` in the config file.**
+- **Don't forget to change the attention type to `torch` in the config file.**
+- **You may also need to remove the compile callback if present in the config file.**

 ## CLIC Data